Friday, 4 March 2022

 • Slows the regeneration of bone — fewer bones cells are produced so bone breakdown outstrips bone building which results in weaker, less dense and more fragile bones.
 The bone mineral density decreases.
 This is the well researched link to women being at a higher risk to Osteoporosis (a disease that thins and weakens bone) or Osteopenia (decreased bone density).

-This leaves us women more vulnerable to age-related musculoskeletal frailty but please don’t take away from this article that this is all negative as it is very important to note that we can help ourselves!
+This leaves us women more vulnerable to age-related musculoskeletal frailty but please don’t take away that this is all negative as it is very important to note that we can help ourselves!

 How to help ourselves?